Pia Sundhage sees a lot of positives despite defeat

-National coach Pia Sundhage is crestfallen after the defeat against Norway in the European Championship opener.
+National coach Pia Sundhage is crestfallen after the defeat to Norway in the European Championship opener.
 But the Swede is fighting back.

 Pia Sundhage arrives in the press conference room at St. Jakob Park late on Wednesday evening.
 Sitting next to the Swiss national team coach is Géraldine Reuteler, who has been voted the best player in this match between Switzerland and Norway by UEFA.